rangera-manoj/Object-Detection-YOLO_v5/README.md

 3. Able to learn the general representation of objects (Predictions are informed by the global context of image)
 4. Open-source.

-To learn more about the model visit their repository: https://github.com/ultralytics/yolov5.

 ### Test images
 ![download](https://user-images.githubusercontent.com/90151852/133124184-797eeb0d-5243-4836-bf59-6d8dd7ce47a8.png)